Sol Duc River

 Friday, September 19, 4:33 a.m.
 PDT

 Click bold type for weather from NOAA, Accuweather, or The Weather Channel

 How to use this section.

-Sea-run cutthroat will be moving into the system this month.
-When pursuing sea-runs, use bright size 8-10 streamers or Spruce flies.
+When pursuing sea-runs, use bright size 8-10 streamers, Muddlers, Spruce flies, or Reverse Spiders.
 Retrieve them through slack water, backeddies, or slow water that is overhung by alders.
 You can also pick up sea-runs on nymphs, such as beadhead Pheasant Tails or Cased Caddis.

 Select a report for another fishery